 Mobile sports betting

-As with the other four casinos, Mardi Gras will have the ability to offer online sports betting.
+As with the other four casinos, Mardi Gras has the ability to offer online sports betting.
 West Virginia law allows any license holder to offer an online function to patrons.

 Mardi Gras Casino gaming